eoyilmaz/stalker/docs/source/design.rst

 A Task relates to a work, a work is a quantity of time spend or going to be spend for that specific task.
-The time spend on the course of completion of a Task can be recorded with :class:`~stalker.models.task.Booking`\ s.
-Bookings shows the time of an artist is booked for a certain Task.
+The time spend on the course of completion of a Task can be recorded with :class:`~stalker.models.task.TimeLog`\ s.
+TimeLogs shows the time of an artist is booked for a certain Task.
 It can be showing a past work or a future work.
 So it holds information about how much time has been spent to complete a Task.